lcnr/collatz/README.md

 # Collatz conjecture

+To preview this file, I recommend opening README.html in a browser.
+The visual studio code extension [Markdown+Math] is used to render the equations.

 Form a sequence by beginning with an integer `n` and repeatedly applying the function `f(n)`, taking the result of each step as the input of the next.